jamesjoshuahill/gildedrose/README.md

 $ ginkgo -r -p -keepGoing
 ```

-Unfortunately, the tests are failing :worried:
+The integration test checks that the output of the program matches the [Golden Master](https://github.com/jamesjoshuahill/gildedrose/blob/master/cmd/main/fixtures/golden_master.txt).

+The unit tests check that every item is updated correctly.
+There are pending unit tests for Conjured items.

 ## Refactor